MatthiasKebede/data-harvester/README.md

      ```

 5. **Verify the Output**:
-   - Check that the tests pass successfully.
+   - Check that the new tests pass successfully.
 If not, review your code and make necessary adjustments.

 6. **Reflection**:
    - After completing the task, take a moment to review the `data_fetcher.py` and `test_data_fetcher.py` files.
 Note how the code is structured and how tests are written to validate functionality.